Mirxa27/MirxaAgent/docs/examples/cuga_with_runtime_tools/README.md

 **Example Task**: *"Get top account by revenue from digital sales, send an email to the account owner, and save it to filesystem"*

-## 🔄 **Two Ways to Provide Tools to CUGA**
+## 🔄 **Two Ways to Provide Tools to MirxaAgent**

-CUGA supports two distinct approaches for tool integration, each suited for different use cases:
+MirxaAgent supports two distinct approaches for tool integration, each suited for different use cases:

 ### 1. **Registry-Based Tools** (Separate Process)
-Tools that run in the **MCP Registry**, a separate process triggered by CUGA:
+Tools that run in the **MCP Registry**, a separate process triggered by MirxaAgent:

 - **OpenAPI Tools** - REST APIs via OpenAPI specifications
 - **MCP Tools** - Model Context Protocol servers (stdio/http/sse)

 **When to Use:**
-- Shared tools across CUGA instances
+- Shared tools across MirxaAgent instances
 - Persistent external services/APIs
 - OpenAPI or MCP configuration in `mcp_servers.yaml`